 An applicant whose primary language is not English may fulfill the English language proficiency requirement in one of the following ways:

-- PTE score of 68, or higher (Academic version)
+- Pearson Test of English (PTE) score of 68, or higher (Academic version).

 For admission on September 1: